denisraslov/react-spreadsheet-grid/README.md

 > `func(widthValues: object)`

 A callback called every time the width of a column was resized.
 Gets `widthValues` object as a parameter. `widthValues` is a map of values of width for all the columns in percents (`columnId` - `value`).

-### columnWidthValues
-> `object`

-Pass this object if you want initialize width of columns.
-It should be a map of values of width for all the columns in percents (`columnId` - `value`).
-For example, it could be `{ firstName: 50, secondName: 25, age: 25 }`.
-You can set width not for all of the columns, then the rest of table width would be distributed between unspecified columns.

-Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.

 ### isScrollable
 > `boolean`